-Do not include in your medical and dental expenses on Schedule A (Form 1040) any insurance premiums paid by an employer-sponsored health insurance plan unless the premiums are included in box 1 of your Form W-2.
-Also, do not include on Schedule A (Form 1040) any other medical and dental expenses paid by the plan unless the amount paid is included in box 1 of your Form W-2.
+Do not include in your medical and dental expenses any insurance premiums paid by an employer-sponsored health insurance plan unless the premiums are included in box 1 of your Form W-2, Wage and Tax Statement.
+Also, do not include any other medical and dental expenses paid by the plan unless the amount paid is included in box 1 of your Form W-2.

 Example.
-You are a federal employee participating in the Federal Employee Health Benefits (FEHB) program.
-Your share of the FEHB premium is paid with pre-tax dollars.
+You are a federal employee participating in the premium conversion plan of the Federal Employee Health Benefits (FEHB) program.
+Your share of the FEHB premium is paid by making a pre-tax reduction in your salary.
 Because you are an employee whose insurance premiums are paid with money that is never included in your gross income, you cannot deduct the premiums paid with that money.

-Flexible spending arrangement.
+Long-term care services.
 Contributions made by your employer to provide coverage for qualified long-term care services under a flexible spending or similar arrangement must be included in your income.
 This amount will be reported as wages in box 1 of your Form W-2.